Permanent settlement permit for persons recognized as entitled to asylum and recognized refugees - application

 You will receive an appointment for an interview if your application is reviewed positively.
 At the appointment, you will receive written confirmation of lawful residence until issue of the appointed residence title.

-Following the appointment, it will take several weeks until the permanent settlement permit is issued as a electronic residence title and can be picked up.
+Following the appointment, it will take at least 4 weeks until the permanent settlement permit is issued as a electronic residence title and can be picked up.

 Notes on responsibility